Battle of Khasham: Der Spiegel version

-The Syrian government's dependence on these ground forces for territorial control, a consequence of severe manpower shortages in the Syrian military gave Iran significant influence over it, to the extent that Russia and Iran had to increasingly compete for control and influence over the Syria government.
+The Syrian government's dependence on these ground forces for territorial control, a consequence of severe manpower shortages in the Syrian military, gave Iran significant influence over it, to the extent that Russia and Iran had to increasingly compete for control and influence over the Syria government.
 Der Spiegel's report did not indicate whether this formation was under Iranian or Syrian command or what attempt, if any, Russia made to force the Syrian and Iranian governments to comply with these U.S.–Russian agreements.

-At around 5 a.m. on 7 February 2018, around 250 of these fighters attempted to cross the Euphrates over a military pontoon bridge located to the southeast of both the Deir ez-Zor airport and the SDF base near Khasham.
+At around 5 a.m. on 7 February 2018, around 250 of these fighters attempted to cross the Euphrates over a military pontoon bridge located to the southeast of both the Deir ez-Zor Airport and the SDF base near Khasham.
 Warning shots fired by U.S. military forces in the area stopped this morning advance, and the fighters withdrew back to the west of the Euphrates; these warning shots did not result in any injuries.
 According to Der Spiegel, witnesses said that no Russian mercenaries were part of this group.

 Later that same day, under the cover of darkness, about twice as many pro-Syrian government fighters successfully crossed a different bridge located northeast of Deir ez-Zor Airport.
 They arrived at the village of Marrot, which is northwest of both Khasham and the nearby SDF base.
 At around 10 p.m. that night, these fighters began to advance southeast toward Khasham.
 Concurrently, another group of Syrian tribal militia and Shia fighters began to advance north toward Khasham from Tabiyet Jazira, a Syrian government-controlled town east of the Euphrates that is significantly closer to Khasham (and the nearby the SDF base) than Marrot.

 U.S. military forces once again opened fire, but this time with the intention of inflicting casualties.
 According to Der Spiegel's report, no Russians were in either formation, though there was a small contingent of Russian PMCs stationed in Tabiyeh who were not participating in the fighting.
-Notwithstanding that, between 10 and 20 of the Russians were killed in the U.S. strikes, while most of the formations' deaths were reportedly among the 4th Armoured Division.
-Further strikes were carried out on the mornings of February 8 and 9 on tribal militia members that had come to retrieve dead bodies.
+Notwithstanding that, between 10 and 20 of the Russians were killed in the U.S. strikes, while most of the formations' deaths were reportedly among the servicemen of the 4th Armoured Division of the Syrian Army.
+Further strikes were carried out on the mornings of 8 and 9 February on tribal militia members that had come to retrieve dead bodies.